-In a Self-Directed Solo 401(k) with a trust or a Self-Directed IRA with an LLC you can open a brokerage account in the name of the retirement trust and trade public securities.
+In a Self-Directed Solo 401(k) with a trust or a Self-Directed IRA with an LLC, you can open a brokerage account in the name of the retirement trust and trade public securities.
 However, you cannot have a margin account.
-You'll need to use the EIN of the Self-Directed Solo 401(k) trust or your LLC in an IRA instead of your SSN when you setup the brokerage account.
+You'll need to use the EIN of the Self-Directed Solo 401(k) trust or your LLC in an IRA instead of your SSN when you set up a brokerage account.

-For and Self-Directed IRA/LLC, you should open a corporate/business trading account.
+For a Self-Directed IRA/LLC, you should open a corporate/business trading account.

 For a Self-Directed Solo 401(k), you should open a trading account on behalf of your new Rocket Dollar Solo 401(k) Trust.

-There are other institutions who specialize in these assets classes, however, most of them will not allow you to hold both standard and alternative assets.
+There are other institutions specializing in these assets classes; however, most will not allow you to hold both standard and alternative assets.
 Using a Rocket Dollar account will help you maximize your diversification across your entire retirement portfolio.